Mission Driven, Team Oriented

 ADYC is fortunate to have staff that are deeply dedicated to our mission.
 Full-time team members have an average of over 9 years of experience in homeless services that they bring to the workplace or the streets everyday.

 Sheri has over 34 years of experience in program development, management and community outreach involving social services and culture revitalization in community-based services creating innovative, nationally recognized models within the American Indian community.
-A dedicated member of numerous boards and advisories that advocate and foster change to positively impact American Indian children, youth, families, and individuals affected by historical trauma and the challenges around Indian Child Welfare, chemical and substance abuse, and criminal justice inequities.
-Her years of dedication, visionary leadership, and executive oversight experience allow her to navigate complex systems and advocate system change that impact our community today.
+She is a dedicated member of numerous boards and advisories that advocate and foster change to positively impact American Indian youth and families affected by historical trauma.
+Her years of dedication, visionary leadership, executive oversight, and experience allow her to navigate complex systems and advocate system change that impact our community today.

 Susan Summers has over two decades worth of experience working at ADYC in various capacities, including Van Driver, Night Staff, Clinical Coordinator, Administrative Assistant, Development Assistant, Facilities Coordinator and her current role as Facilities & IT Director.